rixx/books.rixx.de/data/reviews/lian-hearn/the-harsh-cry-of-the-heron/index.md

   - german
   - ya
   - aurealis-award-nominee
-  title: Der Ruf des Reihers
+  title: The Harsh Cry of the Heron
 plan:
   date_added: '2015-07-03'
 related_books: